DamianHancock/practical_ws/src/simulation_control/README.md

 messages to `/husky_velocity_controller/cmd_vel` topic.
 These ROS nodes command the simulated Husky to move in a circular path.

+## Workspace Setup

+Make sure you are using the Catkin Workspace `/practical_ws` and that was previously cloned from [here](https://github.com/DamianHancock/practical_ws).
+Don't forget to build and source!

 ## Linux Service (Daemon)

 ### Testing Procedure

 ## 3D Modelling and Simulation

+### Testing Procedure

 The robot can also be visualised in both Gazebo and RViz.